BenElgar/SafeSync/README.md

 Usage
 =====
-My primary intention is that the files are used to build a custom system but if the safe sync file is run it will upload the current working directory to the SAFE url specified as a zip file called ‘dir.zip’.
+My primary intention is that the files are used to build a custom system but if the safe sync file is run it will upload the current working directory to the SAFE url specified as a zip file called `dir.zip`.

 `python2 safesync.py` - Uploads working directory to SAFE url specified